SoftUni/Programming-Basics-Book-Python-EN/chapter-01-first-steps-in-programming.md

 ## Computer Programs

 As we already mentioned, a program is a **series of commands**, in other words, it describes a series of calculations, checks, iterations and numerous other operations, which aim at producing a result.
 The program is written in text format and the text is called **source code**.
-It's saved in a file with extension `.py` (`main.py`, for instance), and then it can be executed through your browser or through the **console** with the help of **Python Shell**.
+It's saved in a file with extension `.py` (`main.py`, for instance), and then it can be executed through your browser or the **console** with the help of **Python Shell**.
 In **script and interpreted languages**, like JavaScript, Python and PHP, the source code is executed step by step by an interpreter.

 ### Problem: A Program That Prints 'Hello'